zengapay/zengapay-python/README.md

 Before we can fully utilize the library, we need to specify the global configurations.
 The global configuration must contain the following.

 - `ZENGAPAY_APP_SETTINGS`: Optional environment, either "sandbox" or "production".
 Default is "sandbox".
-- `ZENGAPAY_BASE_URL`: An optional base url to ZengaPay API.
+- `ZENGAPAY_BASE_URL`: An optional base url to ZENGAPAY API.
 By default the sandbox base url will be used.
 - `ZENGAPAY_USER_API_TOKEN`: Your secret user API token.
 This is mandatory.
 See he [API Documentation](https://developers.zengapay.com/#getting-started) to obtain your API token.

 Once you have specified the global config variables, the full configuration object to use in your project should look like this.